sycobuny/ps_checker/README.md

 The build process is not written to be run without a web connection;
 similarly, the stylesheets and the majority of the JS code required to display the output in the browser simply references a CDN source, rather than copying it down locally.
+At the very least, the [Google-Chart][] [TOS][] will not allow for downloaded use of the code.

-In short: you can't really run this very well without a web connection.
+In short: you can't really run this without a web connection.

 Additionally, while I've tried to make sure that everything, once compiled, will still show a "clean" repository, the `make` stage for fixing semantic